Multi-Account AWS Strategy

 RoleArn:

-Value: !GetAtt VouchRole.Arn
+Value: !GetAtt VouchSpokeRole.Arn

-From the management account:
+Deploy from the management account:

 aws cloudformation create-stack-set \

---stack-set-name vouch-federation \
+--stack-set-name vouch-spokes \

---template-body file://vouch-stackset.yaml \
+--template-body file://vouch-spoke.yaml \

 --capabilities CAPABILITY_NAMED_IAM \